aayushgoyal2503/WebRtc/README.md

-**Media Stream Negotiation: **
+# WebRTC Media Stream Communication

+This project demonstrates how peer-to-peer video and audio communication works using WebRTC.

+## Key Concepts

+### 📹 Media Stream Negotiation

-WebRTC involves negotiating media streams between peers.
-The addTrack() method is used to add audio and video tracks from the local stream to the peer connection.
-These tracks are then negotiated between peers during the offer/answer exchange to establish a common media format for communication.
+We use the addTrack() method to add audio and video tracks from the local media stream to the peer connection.
+These tracks are exchanged between peers during the offer/answer process so both sides can agree on a common media format.

-**Establishing Bi-Directional Communication: **
+### 🔁 Bi-Directional Communication

-By adding local tracks to the peer connection, you enable bi-directional communication between peers.
-Your local audio and video tracks are sent to the remote peer, allowing them to see and hear you.
-Similarly, the remote peer's audio and video tracks are received and played back locally.
+By adding local tracks to the connection, both peers can send and receive audio and video.
+This allows real-time two-way communication — your stream goes to the other peer, and their stream is played back locally.

-**Codec Negotiation: **
-Adding tracks to the peer connection triggers codec negotiation between peers.
-WebRTC negotiates codecs based on the capabilities of each peer's device and network conditions to ensure optimal audio and video quality during communication.

-**ICE Candidate Exchange: **
+### 🎛 Codec Negotiation

+When tracks are added, WebRTC automatically negotiates the best supported audio and video codecs between the two peers.
+This ensures smooth playback and good media quality.

+### 🌐 ICE Candidate Exchange

-The addition of tracks to the peer connection triggers the gathering and exchange of ICE (Interactive Connectivity Establishment) candidates.
-ICE candidates facilitate NAT traversal and enable peers to establish direct peer-to-peer connections, even when behind firewalls or NAT devices.
+Adding tracks triggers ICE (Interactive Connectivity Establishment) candidate gathering.
+ICE helps peers connect directly, even if they’re behind NAT or firewalls, by finding the best network path.

-**Signaling: **
+### 📡 Signaling

-Once local tracks are added to the peer connection, the peer connection's local description is updated.
-This local description includes information about the local media streams and ICE candidates, which is then sent to the remote peer through a signaling channel for negotiation.
+After adding tracks, we update the peer connection’s local description.
+This contains info about media and ICE candidates, which we send to the remote peer via a signaling channel (e.g., WebSocket, Firebase, etc.) to complete the connection setup.

+---

+## How to Run

+1. Clone the repository
+2. Start a local web server (e.g. npx serve)
+3. Open the app in two browser tabs or devices
+4. Follow the UI to initiate a video/audio call

+---

+## Technologies Used

+- WebRTC
+- JavaScript
+- HTML/CSS
+- Signaling (custom)

+---

+## License

+This project is for educational/demo purposes.